Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST packages-upsert

-Update a package record if the provided reference does match one of the package references in your account, otherwise create a new package record with the provided reference (or with a random one if no reference is provided).
+It updates a package record if the provided reference does match one of the package references in your account, otherwise it creates a new package record with the provided reference (or with a random one if no reference is provided).

 ```shell
 curl --location 'https://api.ezus.app/packages-upsert' \